Spatial Ability is defined as the capacity to understand, reason, and remember the spatial relations among objects or space.

 We can therefore conclude the following:

-- It lets us visualise objects from new angles.
+It lets us visualize objects from new angles.